-Lay Abstract: Using language accessible to a lay audience, describe your proposed project, indicating how your proposed research can improve personal health, the health of populations and/or the health delivery system.
+- Lay Abstract: Using language accessible to a lay audience, describe your proposed project, indicating how your proposed research can improve personal health, the health of populations and/or the health delivery system.
 This information is used by CIHR to inform the public and Parliament about the valuable research supported through public funds.

 - Institution Paid: The institution that will administer the funds for your project.
 Consult the institutional eligibility requirements in the CIHR Application Administration Guide.

 - Certification Requirements: Check all that apply.
 For more information consult the following policies:

 - Human Stem Cells, Human Subjects and Animals: Agreement on the Administration of Agency Grants and Awards by Research Institutions

-    - Biohazards, Requirement for Containment and Containment Levels: PHAC laboratory biosafety guidelines.
+- Biohazards, Requirement for Containment and Containment Levels: Canadian Biosafety Standards and Guidelines

 - Impact Assessment Act (IAA): CIHR must review proposals for potential impacts on the environment in accordance with the Impact Assessment Act.

 - Is this a clinical trial?
 Indicate if this application includes a clinical trial.
 For more information regarding clinical trials, please consult the CIHR Policy Guide – Requirements for Registration and Disclosure of Results from Clinical Trials.

 - Does this Application Contain a Randomized Controlled Trial (RCT)?
 Indicate if this application includes a randomized controlled trial.